nscherger/windows_login_analyzer/README.md

 # windows_login_analyzer
-Short python script to analyze and log failed attempted login attempts on a host machine.
+Python script to analyze log file on Windows and log failed attempted login attempts on a host machine in a .csv file for review.